 Request to join LinkedIn group

-#3 Once you get accepted, this is where you find the list of members - or your prospect list. 😉
+#3 Once you get accepted, this is where you find the list of members - or your prospecting list. 😉

 See LinkedIn group members